Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

 ### Building

-First, increment the version number in `src/cnlpt/VERSION`.
+First, increment the version number in `src/cnlpt/VERSION` if it isn't already.

 Then, run `build`: